(This page published March 1, 2013)

 To work around these deficiencies, Arthur A. Waterman developed a “middle-joint” pen (a subset of the invention described in U.S. Patent No 619,702).
 In this design, the section is greatly elongated — but the extra length is only a housing into which the barrel fits.
 The exposed joint is well back from the fingers; in fact, it’s placed where the writer’s hand will not touch it.
 Waterman gave up the rights to his middle-joint design as part of the settlement in an unrelated lawsuit, and soon other companies were making middle-joint pens.
 The middle-joint pen shown here, made by the Hub Fountain Pen Company of Everett, Massachusetts, has an imprint reading simply THE HUB FOUNTAIN PEN.

-The Eagle Pencil Company, which actually beat Waterman to the draw, moved the joint all the way to the distal end of the barrel (U.S. Patent No 599,591, issued to Claes W. Boman).
+The Eagle Pencil Company, which actually beat Waterman to the draw, moved the joint all the way to the back end of the barrel (U.S. Patent No 599,591, issued to Claes W. Boman).
 In the Eagle version, the extended section becomes the whole barrel, and it is fitted with threads inside the opening at the back.
 The ink reservoir is a smaller tube with a knob at its closed end, and threads adjacent to the knob mate with those in the barrel to secure the reservoir in place.
 To prevent leakage, the front end of the reservoir fits precisely into a narrow groove between the back end of the section and the bore of the barrel.

 Another approach was to eliminate the joint altogether.
 George S. Parker did this by creating a push-to-install nib unit that combined the nib and feed with a hard rubber collar (U.S. Patent No 622,256).
 Similar pens with threaded nib units also made an appearance.
 To fill a jointless pen such as the Parker Jointless No 020 shown below, the user removed the nib unit.
 This could get even more messy than usual, and there was the perennial risk that the nib and feed might become misaligned or damaged during removal or reinstallation.
 Worst of all, perhaps, was the possibility of the nib unit’s becoming stuck tightly enough that the average person simply could not remove it.